 Ford Explorer-Firestone Wilderness/ATX Tire Failure and Rollover

 On August 9, 2000, Bridgestone/Firestone (Firestone) and Ford announced jointly that Firestone would recall approximately 14.4 million ATX, ATX II and Wilderness AT tires that were original equipment on Ford vehicles, primarily the Ford Explorer, although a small number were used as original equipment on other manufacturers’ vehicles.
 (NHTSA Recall 00T-005.)
 The recall covers all P235/75 R15 Firestone ATX and ATX II tires (from 1991 to the present) and all P235/75R15 Wilderness AT tires (from 1996 to the present) manufactured at Firestone’s Decatur, IL plant.
 Firestone refused to recall the approximately 5.6 million Wilderness AT tires manufactured at its other plants (Joliet, Canada and Wilson, NC) or other models of Wilderness tires.
-Firestone estimated that approximately 6.5 million of the tires covered by the recall (which include original equipment, replacement, and full-size, non-temporary spare tires) are still on the road.
+Firestone estimated that approximately 6.5 million of the tires covered by the recall (which include original equipment, replacement, and full-size, non-temporary spare tires) were still on the road.

 The recall came after only after intense public scrutiny including multiple House and Senate hearings on who knew what and when.
 Information uncovered in the Congressional hearings show both Ford and Firestone had early knowledge of tread separation in Firestone tires on Ford Explorers and other Ford vehicles.
 The Center for Auto Safety was the only consumer group to testify at both the Senate and House hearings.
 Product liability lawsuits were filed in the early 1990’s on Explorer rollovers caused by Firestone tire failures.
 The National Highway Traffic Safety Administration (NHTSA) began receiving consumer complaints in 1990-93 and provided Ford and Firestone with summaries of all such complaints as part of its standard policy.
 In 1996, Arizona state agencies confronted Firestone about tread separations, particularly in hot weather, in Firestone steel-belted radials.
 In 1998, Ford began receiving complaints on Firestone tire failures on Explorers in other countries.
 That same year, State Farm Insurance informed NHTSA that it had received 21 damage claim reports on Firestone radial failures.
 In late 1999, Ford began to replace Firestone tires on Explorers in other countries but failed to notify NHTSA.